NirmalMadhusoodanan/SampleTemplate-AMlab/Lasercuttingexperimentupdated/procedure.md

 15. After measuring, the value of roughness will be displayed in the device.
 Click NEXT button.<br>
 <img src="images/srgp-14.png"><br>

-16. Note the new assist gas pressure value and click NEXT button.
+16. Note the new assist gas pressure value and click NEXT button.<br>
 <img src="images/srgp-15.png"><br>

 17. Repeat the previous steps in further trials to get values of surface roughness for different values of assist gas pressure.
 Notice the relation.<br>